 Rental broker fees in NYC are notoriously high.
-The most common rental broker fees in NYC are one month of rent (8.33% of annual rent) or 15% of the annual rent.
-The amount of the rental broker fee depends on what has been negotiated between the landlord and the listing broker.
+The typical broker fee in New York City is anywhere from one month (equivalent to 8.33% of annual rent) up to 15% of the annual rent.
+The amount of the rental broker fee and who pays it for a specific listing depends on what has been negotiated between the landlord and the listing broker.

 While a 15% rental broker fee is the norm for luxury rentals, it’s more common to see broker fees of one month of rent for less expensive rentals.
-Over the past few years, there has been an increasing trend towards ‘No Fee’ rentals in neighborhoods of the city which have a higher supply of available apartments.
+There has also been an increasing trend towards ‘no fee’ rentals over the past few years, particularly in neighborhoods which have a larger supply of available apartments.

 The typical rental broker fee in NYC is either one month rent or 15% of the annual rent.
+Occasionally, you may come across a listing with a 12% broker fee.
 The exact rental broker fee varies by listing in NYC based on the commission agreement negotiated between the landlord and the rental broker.

 It’s customary for the renter to pay the realtor broker fee in NYC.
 This is quite different from in the rest of the country, where it’s fairly typical for the landlord to compensate the rental broker.